 Because non-alcoholic or ‘alcohol-free’ beer contains some alcohol it might cause problems for someone with a dependency.
 It could trigger behaviour that makes them want to drink more alcohol or relapse from a recovery.

 If you’re alcohol dependent or in recovery from alcoholism Alcoholics Anonymous (AA) recommended that you do not drink no-alcohol or low alcohol drinks as an alternative.

 - Ask for alcohol-free options.
 If you’re at a pub or club, ask staff what low or no-alcohol beers they serve.
 Also, check out the range at your local supermarket.
 If you try one you particularly like, take a snap on your phone so you remember for next time.

 - Try having a non-alcoholic beer (or a soft drink) in-between alcoholic drinks.
 This will slow down your alcohol consumption and keep you hydrated too.

 - Keep a drink diary.
-If you choose to drink alcohol, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+If you choose to drink alcohol, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is useful for tracking your drinks.